Mike77154/Ikemen-Go-plus-Arcade-Jamma-Version/README.md

 IKEMEN Go is a remake of the IKEMEN (open source fighting games engine that supports M.U.G.E.N resources) in Google’s Programming Language “Go”.

-This engine was created originally by Sue Hiro and remaked by K4thos, However Im just trying to expand the engine adding the MIDI file feature using soundfont (.sf2 file) with the fluidsynth library, so this github is created for experimentation and is not my creation
+This engine was created originally by Sue Hiro and remaked by K4thos, However Im just trying to expand the engine adding the MIDI file feature using soundfont (.sf2 file) with the fluidsynth library,and adding the totally classic arcade gaming per credit style,   so this github is created for experimentation and is not my creation

 ## Building ##